joseantoniopino/tazuo-scripts/ToK/README.md

 **Solutions:**
 1. Stand **directly adjacent** to lever (diagonal counts)
-2. Check if lever turned red (already used)
+2. Check if the lever is no longer green (already used)
 3. Enable debug mode and check "DISTANCE_CHECK" events

 ---